Graduation Class of 2018

 “Volunteers do not necessarily have the time – they just have the heart.”- Elizabeth Andrews

-Nowhere was that quote more in evidence than at the ceremonies for Senior Peer Counselling graduates and Volunteer Appreciation event held on Wednesday March 7th at the JSA.
+Nowhere was that quote more in evidence than at the ceremonies for Senior Peer Suppot graduates and Volunteer Appreciation event held on Wednesday March 7th at the JSA.
 Charles Leibovitch, Senior Peer Support Services Coordinator, warmly welcomed all gathered, remarking that we were ALL volunteers, and thanked us for attending.
 Grace Hann, Senior Peer Support Services Trainer and Supervisor, echoed Leibovitch’s words adding that one of the most difficult and important things emphasized in their program was learning how to listen without imparting one’s own advice.

 Certificates of completion were handed out and photographs taken to record those special merited moments.
-Hann called upon Louise Blouin, one of the graduates, who opened her remarks by saying how fortunate they all were to have a caring teacher like Grace Hann to emulate as an excellent example of what a Peer Counsellor could be.
-In thanking JSA for having instituted the Peer Support Program, Blouin confessed that Peer Counselling can take over your life.
+Hann called upon Louise Blouin, one of the graduates, who opened her remarks by saying how fortunate they all were to have a caring teacher like Grace Hann to emulate as an excellent example of what a Peer Support Volunteer could be.
+In thanking JSA for having instituted the Peer Support Program, Blouin confessed that Peer Support can take over your life.
 The graduates spoke about how much they, themselves, had derived from the giving of themselves.
 Lines from poetry were often quoted by the graduates in their talks: ‘Thanks for listening to me’- was one that resonated to all.

 Wayne Davis said that Charles and Grace were people who see matters and solutions in a merciful and kind manner.
 Davis ended with a line from the poem Anyway: “The good you do today, people will often forget tomorrow; do good anyway”.